MatteTara00/quadcopter-attitude-control/README.md

 # Quadcopter Attitude Control

 ## Overview
-This project focuses on the modeling, control, and validation of a quadcopter UAV, including both simulation and real-world implementation.
+This university project focuses on the modeling, control, and validation of a quadcopter UAV, including both simulation and real-world implementation.
 Multiple control strategies are developed and evaluated for attitude stabilization and trajectory tracking under realistic conditions.

 The workflow spans the full development pipeline: nonlinear modeling, simulation with noise characterization, and deployment on a PX4-based flight controller via Simulink Coder.